jswanner/private_attr/README.md

 end
 ```

+Unfortunately, this makes Ruby show a ‘private attribute?’ warning.
-But, I really like to declare my attribute readers and writers near the
+Also, I really like to declare my attribute readers and writers near
-top of my classes, which means I sometimes use something like:
+the top of my classes, which means I sometimes use something like:

 ```ruby
 class Bar